Macon, Illinois: Demographics

+Education

+It is a part of the Meridian Community Unit School District 15.

+The district's comprehensive high school is Meridian High School.

 Sports

 High school

 On June 4, 1971, the Macon High School baseball team finished in second place at the Illinois High School Association championship tournament.
 Their unlikely run to the state tournament was documented in Chris Ballard's 2012 book, One Shot at Forever: A Small Town, an Unlikely Coach, and a Magical Baseball Season.

 Brian Snitker, a member of that team, joined the Atlanta Braves as a player in 1977, was their third base coach, and in 2013 was named the manager of Atlanta's Triple-A Gwinnett Braves.
 In 2016, the Atlanta Braves named Snitker as their manager.

 On May 27, 2006, Meridian High School State Champion Rodney Oyler was the first individual IHSA Illinois Boys State Champion in the open 800 meter run at O'Brien Stadium, Charleston, Illinois.

 The Meridian Hawks won the 2009 Boys Class 1A Illinois High School Association State Basketball Championship.

 Auto racing

 Macon is the site of Macon Speedway, a 1/5 mile high-banked dirt oval track which has been in operation since 1946.

 In 2006, the track saw a major decrease in spectator turnouts and the owner was having trouble keeping the track open.
 In early 2007, Macon speedway was purchased by NASCAR drivers Tony Stewart, Ken Schrader, and Kenny Wallace.
 Since their purchase, parts of the track have been remodeled, including new fencing all around and fresh painted grandstands.